 - Cargo and accessory weight should be kept as low and close to the motorcycle as possible.
-Make sure to distribute the weight as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
+Securely pack your heaviest items as close to the center of the vehicle as possible and make sure to distribute the weight as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
 Make sure that accessories and cargo are securely attached to the motorcycle before riding.
-Check accessory mounts and cargo restraints frequently. - Never attach any large or heavy items to the handlebar, front fork, or front fender.
-These items, including such cargo as sleeping bags, duffel bags, or tents, can create unstable handling or slow steering response.
+Check accessory mounts and cargo restraints frequently. - Properly adjust the suspension for your load (suspension-adjustable models only), and check the condition and pressure of your tires. - Never attach any large or heavy items to the handlebar, front fork, or front fender.
+These items, including such cargo as sleeping bags, duffel bags, or tents, can create unstable handling or a slow steering response.